 The pork got tossed in a brine and out the door we went.
 An hour’s walk and within a half hour of my return supper was on the table.
+I hope you’ll give these easy recipes a try sometime.

 You’ll really want a cast iron or grill-proof skillet for this recipe – not too mention a grill.